grugnog/web/README.md

 ## API

 In order to use the application you need to make sure you have the [A11yWatch](https://github.com/A11yWatch/a11ywatch) system running locally.
 View the [compose](https://github.com/A11yWatch/a11ywatch/blob/master/docker-compose.yml) file to see the micro services used.

+## Development

+Some things to note in development.

+### Creating new Pages

+This app uses a meta like way to enhance the build step with auto generated html from the page components.
+Some of the enhancements require a certain format for Page naming and exports to build the pages correctly.
+The default export component in the `./pages` directory needs to match the route or naming of the file as camel-case.

 ## Environment